kontena/kontena/docs/using-kontena/authentication.md

 **Example:** `https://api.example.com/tokeninfo/:access_token`

+#### `oauth2.userinfo_requires_basic_auth`

+When false (default) the obtained access token is used as bearer token authentication when requesting userinfo from the authentication provider.

+Some providers require you to use the client_id and client_secret as basic authentication username and password.
+Usually this also means that you must use the `:access_token` url interpolation in `oauth2.userinfo_endpoint` to supply the access token.

+**Example:** `false`

 #### `oauth2.token_method`

 The HTTP method to use when requesting access tokens from the token endpoint.
 Normally it's `POST`; however, some providers only support `GET` with an authorization code as a query parameter in the URL.